zolodev/nix/doc/manual/src/command-ref/nix-instantiate.md

   - `--eval`\
     Just parse and evaluate the input files, and print the resulting values on standard output.
-No instantiation of store derivations takes place.
+    Derivations are not serialized and written to the store, but instead just discard.

   - `--find-file`\
     Look up the given files in Nix’s search path (as specified by the